Elevate your care for the Neuro-Lymphatic system with this modality can be used with Central Nervous System disorders.

-We are setting 2021 & 2022 course dates now!
-When you inquire, please let us know your state or if your facility would like to host the course (8 minimum)
+We are setting 2022/23-course dates now!
+When you inquire, please let us know your state or if your facility would like to host the course (8 participant minimum)

 - By the end of the course, the attendee will be able to demonstrate a working knowledge of the manifestation and presentation of MS, Parkinson’s, Alzheimer’s, and other degenerative processes of the brain.